josemic/eNose/README.md

    For Ubuntu 13.10 the following apply:

    sudo ethtool -K eth0 rx off tx off tso off sg off gro off

+   Actually already this might be sufficient when running eNose in conjunction with a switch using port mirroring on a managed port: sudo ethtool -K eth0 rx on tx on tso off sg off gro off gso off

+   If you find when running eNose in the file (./log/console.log) warings "Acknowledgement out of Window" without ending when downloading e.g. 900 MByte large files, then it is a sign that insufficient network card offloading features have been deactivated with ethtool.
+See above.))

+   Here such an Error message example from ./log/console.log: <br>
+   2014-03-16 18:08:31.222 [warning] <0.99.0>@stream_worker:checkSAckReceptionBuffer:1324 checkSAckReceptionBuffer: Acknowledgement out of Window, Direction:responder, SEG_SEQ32:2501116383:2501117843 , SEG_ACK32:2501999683, RCV_NXT:2501116383, Window:212992

    Note:
    Deactivation of checksum offloading is currently broken on Debian stable (Whezzy) and Debian testing (Jessie).